List of Rehabs in Florida

 - 94% of substance use treatment facilities provide comprehensive substance abuse assessment or diagnosis, making it easier to tailor programs and treatment methods.

-- Only 35% of the substance use treatment centers have accreditation through the Commission on Accreditation of Rehabilitation Facilities or CARF.
+- Only 35% of substance use treatment centers have accreditation through the Commission on Accreditation of Rehabilitation Facilities or CARF.
 However, 94% of facilities have proper licensing, certification, and accreditation.

 - Roughly 40% of substance use treatment centers accept Medicaid; however, the state is working on expanding access.